ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Methods

-\textbf{POD and FAR}: are commonly used to evaluate the skills of TC trackers.
-These are computed as follows:
+\textbf{POD and FAR} are commonly used metrics to evaluate the performance of TC trackers.
+The POD measures the fraction of observed TCs correctly identified by the tracker, with higher values indicating better detection skill.
+The FAR quantifies the fraction of predicted TCs that do not correspond to observed storms, with lower values indicating fewer spurious detections.
+These metrics are computed as follows:

-Where Hit (H) is the number of observed TC tracks that are correctly matched to at least one detected TC track during the TC lifetime, Miss (M) is the number of observed track with no corresponding detected TC track, while False Alarms (FA) is the number of detected TC tracks that do not correspond to any observed one.
+Where H (Hit) is the number of observed TC tracks that are correctly matched to at least one detected TC track during the TC lifetime, M (Miss) is the number of observed track with no corresponding detected TC track, while FA (False Alarms) is the number of detected TC tracks that do not correspond to any observed one.

+\textbf{Seasonal Variability} describes the variation of the number of TCs across each month, giving insights about the seasonal cycle.
+We compute the Seasonal Variability by counting the total number of TC tracks detected/observed within the test set.

-\textbf{Interannual Variability (IAV)}: describes the year-to-year fluctuations in TC frequency.
-In this study, we compute it only for the month of August over the 40 years period, as this month was selected for the test set.
-IAV represents the number of TC tracks detected in this target month of each year, allowing a comparison of the temporal series reconstructed by the trackers.
-To assess whether the TC trackers correctly follow the real IAV, we compute the Pearson correlation coefficient between each tracker and the IBTrACS historical records.
-Before computing the correlation, we de-trend the IAV to align the IAV records and avoid fluctuations in correlation values.
+\textbf{IAV}: describes the year-to-year fluctuations in TC frequency.
+IAV represents the number of TC tracks detected within the test set months of each year.
+To determine the quality of the reconstructed IAV, we first de-trend the TC tracker's and IBTrACS' IAVs and compute the Pearson correlation coefficient between the two curves.

 \textbf{Track Duration}: measures the distribution of TC track lengths (in days) and serves to assess whether trackers correctly capture the temporal extent of cyclones.
 It highlights potential biases in underestimating or overestimating the duration of TC events.